 - 1 Glue stick

 - A Calculator

-An equipment pack can be purchased from the school with all the above for £2.50.
-Equally, a stationary shop with spare equipment will also be available in the ARC every day and replacements can be purchased for a small fee.
-If students would like to have more equipment than above that is fine, but the list above is the minimum expectation that we have of our students.
+An equipment pack can be purchased from the school with all the above for £3.00.
+A stationery shop with spare equipment will also be available in the ARC every day and replacements can be purchased for a small fee.

 As you are aware in 2017 the Mathematics GCSE was reformed meaning that the GCSE is more difficult.
 Students are now required to have a scientific calculator that performs several advanced functions.
 Equally other subjects like Science, Geography and Business to name a few, require students to use calculators to help them in their studies.

-It is imperative that all of our students are fully equipped to meet the demands of such requirements.
-All students will be required to purchase one of the following calculators for September 2019.
+It is imperative that all our students are fully equipped to meet the demands of such requirements.
+Pupil Premium students will be provided with this equipment in September.
+However, non-Pupil Premium students will be required to purchase one of the following calculators for September.
 Calculators will be part of our essential equipment list and therefore a consequence will follow if a student does not bring the appropriate calculator to school every day starting in the new academic year.

 There are 3 suggested calculators that will perform all of the functions required for GCSE.